Buffalo Bill Center of the West

 The McCracken Research Library advances the appreciation and understanding of the American West by preserving its archival history, supporting exploration of undiscovered resources, and making its large and significant photograph collection digitally accessible.

-Draper Museum Raptor Experience: Six live birds of prey including golden eagle, peregrine falcon, red-tailed hawk, great horned owl, turkey vulture, and American kestrel.
+Draper Museum Raptor Experience: Twelve live birds of prey including golden eagle, bald eagle, peregrine falcon, red-tailed hawk, great horned owl, turkey vulture, American kestrel, short-eared owl, saw-whet owl, eastern screech owl, and Swainson’s hawk.
 Daily programs and opportunities to ask questions of handlers.
 Call 307-578-4111 for specific information and current schedule.

-Center curators, staff, and local historians are also available to members of the media seeking to add layers of colorful commentary, facts, and stories to their editorial coverage.
+Center curators, staff, and local historians are also available, by appointment, to members of the media seeking to add layers of colorful commentary, facts, and stories to their editorial coverage.

-- Jeremy Johnston, Curator, Buffalo Bill Museum and Western American History; Managing Editor, The Papers of William F. Cody
+- Jeremy Johnston, Historian; Hal and Naoma Tate Endowed Chair of Western American History; Managing Editor, Papers of William F. Cody

-- Dr. Charles R. Preston, Willis McDonald IV Senior Curator of Natural Science, Draper Natural History Museum
+- Nathan Doerr, Willis McDonald IV Curator of Natural Science, Draper Natural History Museum

-- Karen McWhorter, Scarlett Curator of Western American Art, Whitney Western Art Museum
+- Karen McWhorter, Scarlett Curator of Western American Art, Whitney Western Art Museum; Collier-Read Director of Curatorial, Education, and Museum Services

-- Ashley Hlebinksy, Robert W. Woodruff Curator, Cody Firearms Museum
+- Danny Michael, Associate Curator, Cody Firearms Museum

-Downloadable, high-resolution images of the Buffalo Bill Center of the West are available to media at: https://centerofthewest.org/about-us/pr-images/
+Downloadable, high-resolution images of the Buffalo Bill Center of the West are available to media at: centerofthewest.org/about-us/pr-images

-- Baron G. Collier II, Chairman of the Board of Trustees
+- William N. “Bill” Shiebler, Chairman of the Board of Trustees

 - Board of Trustees